What are the National partnership agreements and how do they fit in?

 In delivering public internet access, priority will be given to remote communities of 100 people or more that have no public internet access.

 To achieve these objectives each party has specific roles.
+The Commonwealth will:

 The performance indicators are threefold: